mbakholdina/srt-packet-reordering/README.md

 The traffic was measured using `iptraf` tool.

+## Note 3 - nakreport=0&linger=0 in SRT URL

+The idea behid adding `nakreport=0&linger=0` in SRT URL was the following:

+1. nakreport=0 disables periodic NAK report

+With the Periodic NAK report enabled the sender always waits for the NAK report from the receiver, and does not attempt retransmissions on its own.
+If the sender sends the very last packet, and it happens to be lost during the transmission, the receiver will not be able to detect this situation.
+Therefore both sender and receiver will be handing waiting for messages from each other.

+2. linger=0 disables linger
+When linger is enabled, SRT socket will be waiting for delivery of all packets in the sending buffer before closing itself.
+Together with Periodic NAK report enabled behavior in the above case (lost the very last data packet) this will lead to a default hangup for 3 minutes (default linger timeout).
+In the latest versions of SRT (roughly v1.4.0+) the default value for linger in live mode is 0 by default.

+As of now it is desabled only for `re-receiver` and `re-sender` sub-commands and needs to be tested additionally.
+Once tested, we can disable these options for the other sub=commands as well.

 # ToDo

+* Remove `nakreport=0&linger=0` from the SRT URL - [issue](https://github.com/mbakholdina/srt-packet-reordering/issues/1),
 * Add passing SRT options through a command line,
 * Add writing stdout, stderr of the processes to files instead of terminal,
 * Instead of printing result dataframe with packets data, print pieces of this dataframe with problem places,